Courtesy of the City of Naperville — updated April 3, 2014

 FINANCE DEPARTMENT HOURS.
 The Finance Department is open Mondays, Tuesdays, Thursdays and Fridays from 7:30 a.m. to 5 p.m. and Wednesdays from 10 a.m. to 2 p.m.

 DEPARTMENT OF PUBLIC WORKS HOURS.
-The Department of Public Works (DPW) hours of operation at the PWSC and call center will be from 7 a.m. to 4:30 p.m.
+The Public Works Service Center, 180 Fort Hill Drive, and DPW call center will be open Monday through Friday from 7 a.m. to 4:30 p.m.

 MUNICIPAL MEETING SCHEDULE

 Please note that all meeting locations listed below are rooms in the Naperville Municipal Center, 400 S. Eagle St., unless otherwise indicated.

 - Advisory Commission on Disabilities: Wednesday, April 2, 6:30 p.m., Meeting Room A

 - Planning and Zoning Commission: Wednesday, April 2, 7 p.m., Council Chambers

 - Sister Cities Commission: Wednesday, April 2, 7 p.m., Mayor’s Conference Room